 - Slice the pumpkin in half lengthwise from top to bottom, this is perfect for smaller sugar pumpkins.
 If using a large carving pumpkin you’ll cut a circle about 2 – 3 inches away from and around the stem, remove top and scoop out seeds.

-- Scoop out seeds, remove the stringy flesh (this is the hardest part) and rinse well removing any orange flesh…
+Scoop out seeds, remove the stringy flesh (this is the hardest part).

 - Dry your pumpkin seeds between a clean dish towel or paper towels.

 - Place pumpkin seeds on a rimmed baking sheet.
 Add a drizzle of oil and sprinkle of salt and/or spices and bake in the oven at 375 degrees for 20 – 30 minutes.